falcosecurity/falco-website/content/en/blog/falco-0-36-0/index.md

 ## Deprecated features

 It's sad to see features go, but sometimes we need to remove something in order to focus on what matters for our adopters.
-This is what maintainers are proposing for deprecation in the next Falco version 0.37.0:
+This is what maintainers are proposing for deprecation in this release and removal in the next Falco version 0.37.0:

 - The optional rate-limiter mechanism, since it seems to be no longer used and it also can discard events including potentially critical alerts
 - The `--userspace` option, since the corresponding feature and the associated projects in the Falco organization have not been maintained for years